AnyChart/docs.anychart.com/Basic_Charts_Types/Area_Chart.md

 ### Single Series Area Chart

 In the sample below, there is a single-series area chart showing sales of ACME Corp. through several months in a year.
-Here is the data in a table view (??? можно же так сказать?):
+Here is the data in a table view:

 <table width="287" border="1" class="dtTABLE">
 <tbody>